-The intent of these design guidelines is to inspire architecture that is well-made and honest in its use of materials.
-Creativity in design is encouraged, with a recognition that each building is part of a larger composition made up of the surrounding buildings and streetscape.
-If each building respects the overall pattern of setbacks, massing and circulation patterns, other elements can vary -- resulting in a lively, but harmonious composition.
+Groton's town center represents a living museum of architectural styles from the last three centuries.
+The intent of these guidelines is to encourage new buildings that respect these design traditions and are well-made and honest in their use of materials.
+Creativity in design is encouraged, with a recognition that each building must blend harmoniously with the larger composition made up of the surrounding buildings and streetscape.